Super Dragon: Combat Zone Wrestling (2002–2006)

-Pro Wrestling Guerrilla (2003–present)
+Pro Wrestling Guerrilla (2003–2024)

 In May 2003 Super Dragon along with Disco Machine, Excalibur, Joey Ryan, Scott Lost and Top Gun Talwar, collectively known as the "PWG Six", founded Pro Wrestling Guerrilla, SoCal's largest wrestling promotion.
 At PWG's debut show on July 26, 2003, he defeated M-Dogg 20.
 The next two PWG shows featured the Badass Mother 3000 tournament to determine the first PWG Champion.
 Super Dragon got to the semifinals, but was then eliminated by Joey Ryan.

 In PWG Super Dragon re-formed the faction known in Revolution Pro as Team Chismo with Excalibur and Disco Machine, under the new name S.B.S.
 At PWG...The Musical, held on April 17, 2004, Dragon and Excalibur won the PWG tag team titles from Chris Bosh and Quicksilver.
 They became the first team to successfully defend the titles, but later lost them to the X Foundation of Joey Ryan and Scott Lost.
 On November 13, 2004, at Free Admission (Just Kidding), Super Dragon beat Frankie Kazarian to win the PWG Championship.
 He defended the title against Homicide, Samoa Joe, Kevin Steen and others, before finally losing it to A.J.
 Styles on April 2, 2005, at All Star Weekend - Night Two.

 On December 18, 2004, at Uncanny X-Mas after Dragon's match with Jonny Storm, a second Super Dragon came to the ring and attacked the real Super Dragon by delivering him some of his signature moves.
 This man attacked again on February 12, 2005, at All Nude Review, and on May 13, 2005, at Jason Takes PWG Excalibur turned on Dragon, revealed himself as the mastermind of the attacks and then defeated him in a Guerrilla Warfare match with help from Kevin Steen, who revealed himself as the second Super Dragon.
 This began a feud between Steen and Dragon.
 On June 11, 2005, at Guitarmageddon Super Dragon teamed up with his S.B.S. partner Disco Machine to take on the team of Kevin Steen and Excalibur.
 However, in the end Disco Machine also turned on Dragon and aligned himself with Steen and Excalibur as the new S.B.S.
 During his feud with the S.B.S. on October 1, 2005, Super Dragon was forced to team with Davey Richards to challenge for the tag team titles against El Generico and Human Tornado, known as the "2 Skinny Black Guys", at After School Special.
 Working well together as a team, Dragon and Richards managed to win the titles.
 On December 3, 2005, at Chanukah Chaos (The C's Are Silent), after Dragon had gotten a small measure of revenge on Excalibur and Disco Machine by defeating them in a tag team title match, he attacked the PWG Champion Kevin Steen during his title match with Joey Ryan and gave him two Psycho Drivers, causing him to lose the title.
 The feud ended on December 16, 2005, at Astonishing X-Mas in a Guerrilla Warfare match, in which Super Dragon came out victorious.